zArchitect/Sketch2MultipleGUIs/README.md

 1- clone the project to your device and unzip it.

-2- open the compiler directory suppose it called EQUALIZER_HOME and create directory called build then open it in the terminal.
+2- open the compiler directory suppose it called POSTPROCESSOR and create directory called build then open it in the terminal.

 ```shell
 $ cd POSTPROCESSOR